kokole12/alx-low_level_programming/0x01-variables_if_else_while/README.md

-s section introduces variables, loops and conditional statements
+This section introduces variables, loops and conditional statements